mark-hobbs/mark-hobbs.github.io/_posts/2024-12-01-design-space-exploration.md

 ## Design space

-Contour plot illustrating the relationship between two design parameters, $X_1$ and $X_2$, and the corresponding values of the objective function.
+The design space is a multidimensional representation of all possible design configurations, with each point representing a unique combination of design parameters and their associated performance.
+The following contour plot illustrates the relationship between two design parameters, $X_1$ and $X_2$, and the corresponding values of the objective function.
 In many engineering applications, evaluating this objective function can be extremely computationally expensive.

 ![](/assets/images/design-space.png)

 ## Grid search

-Each point represents a single run of a computationally expensive simulation
+The simplest way to search the design space is through a grid search, where the space is divided into a uniform grid, and simulations are run at each grid point.
+While this method is straightforward and ensures systematic coverage, it suffers from the *curse of dimensionality*, where the number of required simulations grows exponentially with the number of dimensions.
+As a result, grid search becomes computationally impractical for problems with high-dimensional design spaces.
+In the following figure, each point represents a single run of a computationally expensive simulation.

 ![](/assets/images/grid-search.png)

 ## Monte Carlo (MC)

+Monte Carlo sampling offers a more flexible approach to exploring the design space by randomly sampling points, avoiding the rigid structure of a grid.
+This method is less affected by the curse of dimensionality since the number of samples can be chosen independently of the dimensionality.
+However, it requires a large number of samples to achieve good coverage, especially in regions of interest.
+In the figure below, the randomly distributed points illustrate the stochastic nature of this approach.

 ![](/assets/images/monte-carlo.png)